MeltwaterArchive/storyplayer/modules/host/fromHost.md

 _fromHost()_ allows you to get information about host and its current state.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HostDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromHost_.

 ## Behaviour And Return Codes